duiker101/duiker101/README.md

 ### Hello World 👋

-I am Simone, I like learning and developing many different things!
+I am Simone, I like learning and developing stuff!

 You might know me for some of my projects like:
 - [HackerTyper.net](https://hackertyper.com)